 What's going on?

-Listen, um, Trump, I've been a Trump supporter from day one, and um I just I'm just getting nervous, and I need you to tell me to calm down.
+Listen, Trump, I've been the Trump supporter from day one, and I just, I'm just getting nervous.

 Everything will be fine.

-I have Fox News on 24-7.
+Just, you know, see, watching TV, I have Fox News on 24-7.

-I see the polls and it's really I'm really getting nervous.
+I see the polls, and it's really, I'm really getting nervous.

 Should be nervous.